 The Bottom Line

 Don’t forget that your balance sheet tells you how efficient business is at turning profits into cash.
-But the balance sheet doesn’t tell you about your revenue, income or cash flow, so should be used together with the other two reports.
+But the balance sheet doesn’t tell you about your revenue, income or cash flow, so should be used together with the other two reports: your P&L and your cash flow statement.
 All of these financial reports are important for investors or stakeholders to review to understand the value and health of your company.